ShashiPrithan/E-portfolio/README.md

 **Data Wrangling for City of Vancouver Block Numbers**

 **Project Description**
 The Data Wrangling for City of Vancouver Block Numbers Data project will clean, restructure, and combine block number utilizing AWS services.
-After being cleaned with *AWS Glue DataBrew and converted with **AWS Glue ETL, the data is ingested into *Amazon S3.
-To ensure high-quality data, duplicates, missing values, and inconsistencies are rectified. *Athena is used for validation, while **DynamoDB is used to store consolidated datasets for optimal querying.
-Security and monitoring are guaranteed by *CloudWatch, **CloudTrail, and **AWS KMS.
+After being cleaned with *AWS Glue DataBrew and converted with **AWS Glue ETL**, the data is ingested into **Amazon S3**.
+To ensure high-quality data, duplicates, missing values, and inconsistencies are rectified. **Athena** is used for validation, while **DynamoDB is used to store consolidated datasets for optimal querying.
+Security and monitoring are guaranteed by **CloudWatch**, **CloudTrail**, and **AWS KMS**.
 In order to facilitate city planning, infrastructure management, and geospatial analysis, this project produces a solid, cohesive dataset.

 **Project Title:**
 Data Wrangling for Enhanced Analysis of City of Vancouver Block Numbers Data Using AWS Services

 **Project Objective**
 Performing thorough data wrangling on the City of Vancouver block numbers dataset in order to provide a clean, accurate, and unified dataset for analysis is the main goal of this project.
-Through the use of AWS services for data integration, transformation, and cleaning, the project seeks to provide trustworthy insights that assist **city planning, resource allocation, and infrastructure management.
+Through the use of AWS services for data integration, transformation, and cleaning, the project seeks to provide trustworthy insights that assist **city planning**, resource allocation, and infrastructure management.

 **Project Background**
 The City of Vancouver's block numbers dataset is fragmented, inconsistent, and incomplete, including block numbers, timestamps, classifications, and geospatial coordinates.
 Improving the dataset's quality, consistency, and usefulness for additional research and reporting requires careful data wrangling.
 This procedure will guarantee that the data complies with analytical goals and city governance regulations, facilitating well-informed decision-making.